NATIONAL RUBBER DUCKY DAY

 The rubber ducky (also spelled duckie) has come a long way from his first concept as a chew toy for children.
 While the origin of the first rubber ducky is uncertain, many rubber molded toys came about when rubber manufacturing developed in the late 1800s.
 They produced a variety of toys from dolls and various animal shapes, including the rubber duck.

 During World Wars I and II, rubber was a valuable commodity.
 Rationing became mandatory and by the 1940s with the advent of plastic, the rubber ducky began being produced in vinyl and plastic.

 Russian Sculptor Peter Ganine sculpted many animal figures.
-One, a duck, he later designed and patented into a floating toy which closely resembles the rubber ducky we have become familiar with today.
+One, a duck, he later designed and patented into a floating toy that closely resembles the rubber ducky we have become familiar with today.